Exploring Norway by campervan: Everything you need to know

 Winter in Norway can be tough.
 You should expect lots of snow and freezing temperatures.
 Therefore, it’s essential that you have a heater in your van.
 In some parts of Norway, you might also need snow chains for your tires.

 As long as you and your van are properly prepared for the weather, winter can offer some wonderful experiences, such as dog sledding, seeing the Northern Lights, snowmobiling, whale watching and skiing.
-Take a look at my Tromso winter itinerary post to get an idea of what your winter trip in Norway could look like.
+Take a look at my Tromso winter itinerary post and my post on visiting Tromso in December to get an idea of what your winter trip in Norway could look like.

 Note that some campsites and waste disposal stations are closed in the winter season.
 Also, be aware that the days are very short in the winter and that during the Polar Night period in Northern Norway, you’ll only get a few hours of twilight during the day (the sun won’t rise above the horizon).